+So Bad, It's Good: Not the movie itself, mind.
+But rather, Dick Van Dyke's accent.
 Dick van Dyke's accent was the result of his trying, and failing, repeatedly, to do a good Cockney accent.
 When it turned out he could only do a bad Cockney accent, he decided to make it hilariously bad.

 Tastes Like Diabetes: The WHOLE animated sequence, but particularly "Jolly Holiday" and the scene with the barn animal choir.